dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 ### githubCname
 - default: none

-CNAME used for GitHub pages
+CNAME used for GitHub Pages

 ### logo